chantran22/cadquery-freecad-workbench/README.md

 ## Introduction

-This is a revised FreeCAD workbench that allows the Code Editor to execute and display CadQuery models (*.py not macro).
+This is a revised  Cadquery workbench on FreeCAD that allows the Code Editor to execute and display CadQuery models (*.py not macro).

 ![image](https://github.com/user-attachments/assets/b0a90445-0fde-4a16-877d-aad6aee22931)